likebike/PyHPy/README.txt

 Sounds crazy, right?
 Well, it was.
 Needless to say, the C Preprocessor just can't handle that sort of thing very well.
-It wasn't very long before this setup became more trouble than it was worth, and Christopher abandoned this "static" approach for newfangled "agile" web technologies, such as CherryPy, Turbogears, Ruby on Rails, Django, Wordpress, CodeIgniter, and Mongrel2.
+It wasn't very long before this setup became more trouble than it was worth, and Christopher abandoned this 'static' approach for newfangled 'agile' web technologies, such as CherryPy, Turbogears, Ruby on Rails, Django, Wordpress, CodeIgniter, and Mongrel2.
 These new dynamic technoliges made Christopher's life much easier, and he made dozens and dozens of websites more quickly and easier than ever before.
 Life